eclipsesource/jsonforms-react-seed/README.md

 It is based on create-react-app and only contains minor modifications.

+ * Execute `npm install` to install the prerequisites.
+ * Execute `npm start` to start the application.

 ## File Structure
 Let's briefly have a look at the most important files:
 * `src/schema.json` contains the JSON schema (also referred to as 'data schema')